MicrosoftDocs/visualstudio-docs/docs/debugger/debug-multithreaded-applications-in-visual-studio.md

 - For threads, the primary tools for debugging threads are the **Threads** window, thread markers in source windows, **Parallel Stacks** window, **Parallel Watch** window, and the **Debug Location** toolbar.
 To get started, see [Get started debugging a multithreaded application](../debugger/get-started-debugging-multithreaded-apps.md) and [Walkthrough: Debug using the Threads Window](../debugger/how-to-use-the-threads-window.md).

-- For code that uses the [Task Parallel Library (TPL)](http://msdn.microsoft.com/Library/b8f99f43-9104-45fd-9bff-385a20488a23) or the [Concurrency Runtime](/cpp/parallel/concrt/concurrency-runtime/), the primary tools for debugging multithreaded applications are the **Parallel Stacks** window, the **Parallel Watch** window, and the **Tasks** window (the **Tasks** window also supports JavaScript).
+- For code that uses the [Task Parallel Library (TPL)](http://msdn.microsoft.com/Library/b8f99f43-9104-45fd-9bff-385a20488a23) or the [Concurrency Runtime](/cpp/parallel/concrt/concurrency-runtime/), the primary tools for debugging are the **Parallel Stacks** window, the **Parallel Watch** window, and the **Tasks** window (the **Tasks** window also supports JavaScript).
 To get started, see [Walkthrough: Debugging a Parallel Application](../debugger/walkthrough-debugging-a-parallel-application.md) and [Walkthrough: Debugging a C++ AMP Application](http://msdn.microsoft.com/Library/40e92ecc-f6ba-411c-960c-b3047b854fb5).

-- For debugging threads on the GPU, the primary tool is the **GPU Threads** windows.
+- For debugging threads on the GPU, the primary tool is the **GPU Threads** window.
 See [How to: Use the GPU Threads window](../debugger/how-to-use-the-gpu-threads-window.md).

 - For processes, the primary tools are the **Attach to Process** dialog box, the **Processes** window, and the **Debug Location** toolbar.

 Visual Studio also provides powerful breakpoints and tracepoints, which can be very useful when you debug multithreaded applications.
-You can use breakpoint filters to place breakpoints on individual threads.
+You can use breakpoint conditions and filters to place breakpoints on individual threads.
 See [Using Breakpoints](../debugger/using-breakpoints.md).

 Debugging a multithreaded application that has a user interface can be especially difficult.
 In that case, you might consider running the application on a second computer and using remote debugging.
 For information, see [Remote Debugging](../debugger/remote-debugging.md).

 ## In This Section
  [Get started debugging a multithreaded application](../debugger/get-started-debugging-multithreaded-apps.md).
- A guided tour of thread debugging features, with emphasis on features in the **Parallel Stacks** window and **Parallel Watch** window [!INCLUDE[vs_orcas_long](../debugger/includes/vs_orcas_long_md.md)].
+ A guided tour of thread debugging features, with emphasis on features in the **Parallel Stacks** window and **Parallel Watch** window.

  [Tools for Debugging Threads and Processes](../debugger/debug-threads-and-processes.md)
  Lists the features of the tools for debugging threads and processes.